-Printed in Canada ®\Registered trademarks of Bombardier Inc.
+Printed in Canada ®Registered trademarks of Bombardier Inc.

-This document contains the trademarks of the following companies : Loctite® is a trademark of Loctite Corporation Metton® is a trademark of Hercules Inc. Molykote® is a trademark of Dow Corning Corporation Silastic® is a trademark of Dow Corning Corporation Snap-on® is a trademark of Snap-on Tools Corporation Versilube® is a trademark of General Electric Company SupertaniumTM is a trademark of Premier Industrial Corporation
+This document contains the trademarks of the following companies: Kimtowels® is a trademark of Kimberly-Clark Loctite® is a trademark of Loctite Corporation Metton® is a trademark of Hercules Inc. Molykote® is a trademark of Dow Corning Corporation Silastic® is a trademark of Dow Corning Corporation Snap-on® is a trademark of Snap-on Tools Corporation Versilube® is a trademark of General Electric Company Supertanium[TM] is a trademark of Premier Industrial Corporation